mad-lab-fau/mad-gui/docs/developer_guidelines.rst

 Furthermore, you have the possibility to inject algorithms this way.
 If you want to do that, you will need our :ref:`API Reference <api reference>`.

-In case you experience anything that you wish the GUI should handle differently you want to change something, which as not achievable via the plugins, you will need our :ref:`Contribution Guidelines <contribution guidelines>`.
+In case you there is something that you want to change in the GUI, which is not possible using plugins, you will need our :ref:`Contribution Guidelines <contribution guidelines>`.